poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 11/README.md

 #### **Stage 1: Clean Workspace**
 - `cleanWs()`: Cleans up the Jenkins workspace to ensure no leftover files from previous builds.
 This is essential to avoid unexpected behavior caused by old files.

----

 #### **Stage 2: Docker System Cleanup**

-- Executes shell commands to clean up Docker resources:
+Executes shell commands to clean up Docker resources:

 1. `docker system prune -af --volumes`: Removes all unused Docker objects, including images, containers, networks, and volumes.
 2. `docker rmi $(docker images ${DOCKER_IMAGE} -q)`: Removes the specific Docker image if it exists (`${DOCKER_IMAGE}` is the name from the environment variable).

 The `|| true` ensures that the command does not fail if there are no matching images or unused objects to clean.

----

 #### **Stage 3: Checkout from Git**

 - Uses the `git` step to clone the project from the GitHub repository's `main` branch:

   ```groovy
   git branch: 'main', url: '<git-repo-url>'
   ```

----

 #### **Stage 4: Install Dependencies**
-- Switches to the `frontend` directory and installs the necessary dependencies for the React application:
+Switches to the `frontend` directory and installs the necessary dependencies for the React application:

 1. `npm cache clean --force`: Clears the npm cache.
 2. `rm -rf node_modules package-lock.json`: Removes any existing `node_modules` folder and `package-lock.json` file to ensure a clean installation.
 3. `npm install`: Installs the dependencies listed in `package.json`.

 #### **Stage 5: Docker Build & Push**
-- **Purpose**: Builds a Docker image for the application and pushes it to DockerHub.
+Builds a Docker image for the application and pushes it to DockerHub.

-- **Steps**:
+**Steps**:

 1. Defines variables:
     - `imageTag`: Sets the image tag to the current Jenkins build number (`${BUILD_NUMBER}`).
-     - `fullImageName`: Combines the image name and tag (e.g., `konami98/simple-react:123`).
+    - `fullImageName`: Combines the image name and tag.
 2. Changes to the `frontend` directory.
 3. Executes the Docker commands inside a Docker registry context:
     - `docker build --no-cache -t ${fullImageName} .`: Builds the Docker image with no cache.
     - `docker push ${fullImageName}`: Pushes the image to DockerHub.

 - **Error Handling**:
   - If the build or push fails, the pipeline logs an error message and throws an exception to stop execution.